Pakistani Taliban chief killed in drone strike

 FUNERAL

-The government never clarified which factions of the Taliban they were willing to talk to or whether they would comply with the Taliban's demands to release their prisoners and withdraw the army from Taliban strongholds in Pakistan's tribal areas.
+The government never clarified which factions of the Taliban it was willing to talk to or whether it would comply with the Taliban's demands to release its prisoners and withdraw the army from Taliban strongholds in Pakistan's tribal areas.

 Mehsud's funeral will be held on Saturday at 3 p.m.
 (1000 GMT) in Miranshah, the main regional city, the Taliban commander said, an event likely to stir tension in a region already suffering from an escalating insurgency.